DavidVasilev1/CSAsite/_posts/2023-09-13-frq-minilab.md

     for (int j = i + 1; j < arr.length; j++) {
       // checking to see if there are duplicates in the same array if (arr[i] == arr[j]) {
-        // this means that a cuplicate is found return true;
+        // this means that a duplicate is found return true;
       }
     }